 Do not let Inbound marketing languish in content creation with no aim or purpose.
 Unqualified lead generation is a waste of sales resource and shows the supplier as unprofessional.
 Account-based marketing has helped to deliver intelligent marketing into the buying process.
-With personalised multi-contact campaign, sales and Marketing must work toward the same goal.
-To nurture and qualify potential customers that meet the supplier best fit criteria.
+With the personalised multi-contact campaign, sales and Marketing must work toward the same goal.
+To nurture and qualify potential customers that meet the supplier best-fit criteria.
 Work together, sales and marketing can create value at every stage of the buying process.
 Technology has enabled data collection and analysis and the presentation of relevant and timely content.
 Marketing must now present content to ensure the interested and engaged is also qualified.

 Why is Fit Critical?

 If you know that your offer is the right fit for your customer you will confidently approach the buyer with this evidence.
 You would look foolish and do more damage to the potential relationship if your sell without evidence of best fit.
 Knowing your customer macro and micro challenges and culture is essential in establishing a mutual fit.
 The criteria for best fit may be by volume or value, product range, location, technology, financial, structure and leadership.
-Having identified the need, uncovered areas of value added and established fit.
+Having identified the need, uncovered areas of value-added and established fit.
 You can confidently offer helpful advice and guidance through the buying process to the ultimate goal of partnership.
 Solving the specific problem is selling solutions based on your internal strength.
 This is one of many steps in the establishing business alignment and supplier partnership.

 Technology alignment is more important today.
-The sales person uses technology to increase productivity of repeatable processes.
+The sales person uses technology to increase the productivity of repeatable processes.
 You must also align and customise your communication to the buyer’s preferences.

 Why trusted relationships?

 Trusted advisors must do the right thing for their customers.
 If this means passing the connection to another competing company because it is the best fit, then so-be-it.
 The is no benefit to anyone to shoe-horn a square peg into a round hole.
-This will be avoided if you have done your thorough research and establish best fit before moving into the buying process.
+This will be avoided if you have done your thorough research and establish the best fit before moving into the buying process.

-Great sales people are trusted because they do what is right for the customer first and for their company second.
+Great sales professionals are trusted because they do what is right for the customer first and for their company second.
 If you see your role as serving rather than selling, then you become the trusted go-to person.
 The skill of selling is no less important as part of the buying process.
 The sales skill reassures the buyer of the value, the risk and the benefits and in painting a picture of the solution and resolution.

 Why mutual competitive advantage?

 What is right for the customer is right for the sales person’s company and not the other way around.
 The customer comes first always.
-The sales person humbles to serve their customer and fulfil their specific needs.
+The sales professional humbles to serve their customer and fulfil their specific needs.
 This relationship is mutually beneficial to both the supplier and the customer.
-There is no barrier to developing trusted relationships and creating beneficial competitive partnership.
+There is no barrier to developing trusted relationships and creating a beneficial competitive partnership.
 If you can establish and agree what is good for your customer and the buyer takes the risk, then this is good for the supplier.
 Best fit always creates competitive advantage if the supplier continues to evidence what is best for their customer.
 Both parties have an invested interest in the relationship.
-Competitor will find it difficult to break a trusted relationship apart.
+The competitor will find it difficult to break a trusted relationship apart.

-Knowing their customer so well, the sales person delivers the right visual and verbal stories at the right time in the right language.
+Knowing their customer so well, the sales professional delivers the right visual and verbal stories at the right time in the right language.
 To maintain competitive advantage sales must ask the right questions to the relevant people.